theredplanetsings/the-watchtower/README.md

 ## New Features & Enhancements

 - **Multi-Language Support:**
   Users can now select a language from several options (English, Spanish, French, Russian, German, and Chinese).
-The chosen language persists between page loads and navigations using localStorage.
-This ensures a consistent user experience even after refreshing or moving between pages.

 - **Improved Tip Line Dashboard:**
-  The tip line dashboard now includes a dedicated return button positioned to the left of the dashboard header.
-This button allows users to quickly navigate back to the main page without disrupting the overall layout.
+  The tip line dashboard now includes a dedicated return button to allow users to quickly navigate back to the main page without disrupting the overall layout.

 - **Responsive and Intuitive UI:**
   Enhancements have been made to button designs and layout organization in both the homepage and tip line dashboard, ensuring a cohesive look across the platform.

 ## Interest in Law Enforcement

-My personal interest in law enforcement drives this project.
+My personal interest in federal law enforcement drives this project.
 I am passionate about creating tools that enhance public safety and facilitate efficient communication between the community and law enforcement agencies.
 By bridging technology and public service, I aim to contribute to more effective and timely responses to incidents and tips.

 ## Future Work